mwarning/openwrt-examples/README.md

 make
 ```

 This might take one to three hours.
 The sources are downloaded (into `./dl/`), the toolchain is build, then the packages and finally the router images.
 Subsequent builds will be much faster.
+Just select other packages using `make menuconfig` and call `make` again.

 You can now flash your router using the image file inside `./bin/targets/`.
 The single \*.ipk packages are located in `./bin/packages`, in case you want to install them afterwards on devices that already run OpenWrt.